PavloKhrm/sunny-socks/README.md

-# BS
+# Group G

-Welcome to the Bright Sustainality project's repository!
+Welcome to the Bright Group G's repository!

 ## Trailer